 There are many possible reasons your Northern California home’s furnace is not blowing hot air.
 A furnace is made up of several primary components, each with several smaller parts.
 When cold air is blowing from your heater, call the local experts at Calvey Heating & Air.
-We’re a family-owned business with years of experience maintaining, repairing, and installing furnaces in the Bay Area.
-We’ll get your furnace back up and running in no time.
+We’re a family-owned business with years of experience in furnace maintenance, repair and installation in the Bay Area.
+We’ll have your furnace up and running in no time.

 What To Do When Your Furnace Turns On but No Heat Is Produced

-If your furnace turns on but no heat comes through the vents, you can troubleshoot the problem by following a few quick and simple steps:
+If your furnace turns on but no heat is coming through the vents, you can try this:

-- Check the thermostat: Be sure your thermostat is set to “heat” and the temperature setting is higher than the current room temperature.
+- Check the thermostat: Make sure it’s set to “heat” and the temperature is higher than the room temperature.

 - Inspect the air filter: Replace the air filter if it’s dirty or clogged.